System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 Tip:

-2. Once you configured the System Restore feature on a drive, Windows will automatically create important restore points for you.
-Nevertheless, you can still choose to manually create a significant system restore point by clicking the Create button underneath the Configure button.
+2. Once you've configured System Restore on a drive, Windows will automatically create important restore points, but you can also manually create a significant system restore point by clicking the Create button underneath the Configure button.

 create system restore point